Everyone in NSW can be tested for coronavirus, says Gladys Berejiklian

 Some 44 people at the western Sydney facility – 29 residents and 15 staff – have been infected with COVID-19.

-Anglicare on Thursday evening held an online resident and family meeting with representatives from NSW Health, the federal Department of Health, the Aged Care Quality and Safety Commissioner and the Older Persons Advocacy Network.
+On Thursday night, Anglicare held an online meeting for residents and families with representatives from NSW Health, the federal Department of Health, the Aged Care Quality and Safety Commissioner and the Older Persons Advocacy Network.

-Following the meeting the organisation’s chief executive Grant Millard flagged that it could be a long road ahead for Newmarch House.
+Afterward, the organisation’s chief executive, Grant Millard, flagged that there could be a long road ahead for Newmarch House.

 “Given the experience from other aged care sites that have had an outbreak of COVID-19, it’s very likely we will be dealing with this for around 50 days,” Mr Millard said.

-With 55 Newmarch House staff in isolation, the federal government has activated a “surge workforce” including the deployment of an emergency response team at the facility.
+With 55 Newmarch House staff in isolation, the federal government has sent a “surge workforce”, including an emergency response team, to the home.

-A staff member who worked for six consecutive days with mild symptoms, primarily a sore throat, introduced the virus to the facility earlier this month.

-Ms Berejiklian also announced the NSW Government was contributing an extra $73 million in funding to extend mental health services during the coronavirus pandemic.
+Ms Berejiklian also said the NSW Government would contribute an extra $73 million in funding to extend mental health services during the coronavirus pandemic.

 -with AAP